-do not account for this.
-Since our aim in this paper requires only order-ofmagnitude accuracy, however, I will use a relatively crude density function, characterized by just two parameters: d_g , the number of stars per unit volume within 130,000 light years of Earth (a sphere that safely encompasses the Milky Way) and d_u , the number of stars per unit volume in the Virgo Supercluster.
+given time in the process of space settlement.
+Since stars (and mass/energy resources in general) are many orders of magnitude more abundant in our immediate environment than in the Universe as a whole, the early years of space settlement will be unusually fruitful, and we will be badly misled if we do not account for this.
+Since our aim in this paper requires only order-of-magnitude accuracy, however, I will use a relatively crude density function, characterized by just two parameters: $d_g$ , the number of stars per unit volume within 130,000 light years of Earth (a sphere that safely encompasses the Milky Way) and $d_s$ , the number of stars per unit volume in the Virgo Supercluster.
+(I use the star density of the Virgo Supercluster rather than the accessible universe as a whole because whether L or B has greater expected value in the model is almost entirely determined by the "early" period of space settlement-on the order of tens to hundreds of millions of years-during which we remain confined to the supercluster.)

-8. r is the rate of ENEs, i.e., the expected number of ENEs (positive or negative) per unit time.14 For now, we assume that this rate is constant (an assumption I will defend shortly), though in §6 we will consider the effects of uncertainty about r, which introduces a form of time-dependence.
+8. r is the rate of ENEs, i.e., the expected number of ENEs (positive or negative) per unit time.
+For now, we assume that this rate is constant (an assumption I will defend shortly), though in §6 we will consider the effects of uncertainty about r, which introduces a form of time-dependence.

-Having introduced the parameters, we can now state the model itself:
+We can now state the model itself: